 A reputation for quality

-- Ranked in the top 3 in the UK for Quality Education and Number 1 in the UK for Gender Equality in the Times Higher Education’s University Impact Rankings 2019, 2020 and 2021.
+- The University has been ranked in the top 5 in the UK for Quality Education in all years of the Times Higher Education’s University Impact Rankings.

 - Three times finalist for University of the Year in the Times Higher Education annual awards, including in 2020.